gender and sexuality banner

 Peer Groups

-The Department of Health & Wellness provides a safe space for QTBIPOC identifying students to connect and share their experiences.
+The RCSGD provides a safe space for QTBIPOC identifying students to connect and share their experiences.
+They offer different events each quarter such as empowerment hours and community circle.

 For more information on dates and registration, click here: